Share

 I slowed my steps.

-The strongest female warrior had always been Valerie — Alpha of the Crimson Fang Pack.
+The strongest female warrior had always been Valeria — Alpha of the Crimson Fang Pack.
 They called her The Selene-Blade.
 People said the Moon Goddess herself had blessed her, and she fought in a terrifying mask — all you could see were her red eyes, glowing.
 No one had ever beaten her.

-"Did Valerie come back?"
+"Did Valeria come back?"
 I asked.

 Before I could press further, the noise in the hall shifted.
 Voices dropped.
 Bodies turned toward the entrance.